copmAI/copm/README.md

 This guide provides instructions for setting up and running a [Cheshire Cat AI](https://cheshirecat.ai/) instance using Docker Compose, as well as accessing Jupyter Notebooks included in this repository.

+**Disclaimer:** The execution results may vary slightly from those presented in the paper.
+Such differences are expected, as large language models are inherently non-deterministic, making it impossible to consistently generate identical outputs with the same wording.

 ## Prerequisites

 Ensure you have the following installed on your system: